 Twin to twin transfusion syndrome (TTTS), also known as

-It can affect monochorionic multiples, that is, multiple pregnancies where two or more fetuses share a chorion and hence a single placenta.
+It can affect monochorionic multiples (mono mono and mono di), that is, multiple pregnancies where two or more fetuses share a chorion and hence a single placenta.

 TTTS is a very serious complication affecting approximately 15% of identical twin pregnancies.

 source: Ritesh Mahajan, Radiologist at Mercury Imaging Centre Chandigarh

 TTTS is a disease of the placenta.
 It affects only monozygotic (“identical”) twins sharing a single placenta.
 As the placenta develops, the blood vessels form in such a way that vessels from one umbilical cord connect up with vessels from the other.
 This causes a sort of “short circuit” between the babies.
 It can create a transfusion situation where one baby does not have an opportunity to process fluid coming to it because the fluid immediately gets sent over to the second baby.

 Often, the first sign of TTTS is a “stuck” twin.
 This is caused by one baby not receiving enough placental blood to make much, if any, amniotic fluid.
 The membrane separating the babies will shrink wrap the baby to the side of the amniotic sac.
 Doppler ultrasound can also detect uneven or unbalanced flow within the two cords.
 Other signs are a weight and/or size differential of 10%-20% between the twins.
 Often, the mother’s belly can grow so quickly that it could measure 24 weeks one day and 40 weeks 4 days later.